Prag8855/aab/content/guides/berlin-auslanderbehorde-appointment.md

 ### If you don't get an answer

-After you submit your residence permit application, the *Ausländerbehörde* has 3 months to make a decision.
-If you don't get an answer, you can [sue the *Ausländerbehörde*](#how-to-sue-the-auslanderbehorde).
+After you submit your residence permit application, the *Ausländerbehörde* has 3 months to make a decision.[^28] If you don't get an answer, you can [sue the *Ausländerbehörde*](#sue-the-auslanderbehorde).
 It can speed things up.

 If the *Ausländerbehörde* can't reach you because you changed your address, they will post the information [here](https://www.berlin.de/einwanderung/service/oeffentliche-zustellungen/).